 Outcomes of the work include:

-- Transgender immigrants with legal status will obtain gender-affirming immigration documents including Green Cards, EADs and naturalization certificates.
+- TGNCI immigrants with legal status obtaining gender-affirming immigration documents, including Employment Authorization Documents (EADs), green cards, and naturalization certificates

 - Legal support provided for other immigration needs as presented by the individuals who come in looking for TGNCI-friendly immigration services

 - Holistic support of TGNCI immigrants in public benefits, healthcare, Social Security, including via coordination with other service providers working with the same individual

 - Increased capacity for leadership and SRLP membership by TGNCI immigrants

 - Development in competency and intersectional analysis of other advocates and practitioners working with TGNCI immigrants